 Styles that you might stay away from would be anything too athletic, like leggings or bike shorts, statement tees.
 Also, anything too edgy, like ripped or distressed clothing or outfits that are very dark or have a lot of hardware or detail.
 Loud or geometric prints don’t fit with the country winery vibe either.

 Wearing white is an individual choice.
 If you are going to be worried the whole time, it’s just not worth it.
 Just wear dark colors.
 Personally, I like White in summer, and I’ve seen lots of people wearing white clothing at wineries.
 White is fresh, summery, and classy looking, plus it keeps you cool.

 3. Comfy Shoes are a Must

-Sometimes you will be walking on paved driveways and sitting on outdoor patios, but other times you’ll be standing at on grass and visiting the fields where there are dirt and pebbles.
+Sometimes you will be walking on paved driveways and sitting on outdoor patios, but other times you’ll be standing on grass and visiting the fields where there are dirt and pebbles.
 The key to a great day is to wear comfy shoes.
-Flats are perfect or can wear a wedge, and if you are in the fields, you may want closed-toe shoes.
+Flats are perfect, or you can wear a wedge, and if you are in the fields, you may want closed-toe shoes.

 If you prefer to wear sandals, it’s not a bad idea to bring along a pair of closed-toe shoes and leave them in your car, just in case.

 4. A Crossbody Bag Comes in Handy

 You’re going to be standing up at some point juggling wine and some nibblies, so a crossbody bag is ideal.
 Or, you can wear a cute body purse.
 There are some adorable ones out there these days.